ScooloV/bbpedia/docs/death_zone/titanic_effort.md

 ![](../media/death_zone/giants_movement.jpg)

 ***STEPPING OVER PRONE OR STUNNED PLAYERS:*** Unlike other players, a Giant is large enough to simply step over downed players that would block the path of other players.
-A Giant does not need to Jump Over a Prone or Stunned player; it may instead move freely over Prone or Stunned players if it has sufficientt Movement Allowance to do so.
+A Giant does not need to Jump Over a Prone or Stunned player; it may instead move freely over Prone or Stunned players if it has sufficient Movement Allowance to do so.

 However, a Giant may not end its movement with any part of its base occupying a square that contains a Prone or Stunned player.
 Therefore, should a Giant Fall Over whilst stepping over a Prone or Stunned player, that player is pushed back one square in a direction chosen by the coach of the team the Giant belongs to, exactly as if a Push Back block dice result had been applied against them.